LorenzoWynberg/laravel-to-i18next-lang-parser/README.md

 # Laravel → i18next Lang Parser

-This package parses your [Laravel translation](https://laravel.com/docs/12.x/localization) files into [i18next](https://www.i18next.com/)-compatible JSON, converting plural forms and placeholders into a format ready for dynamic translation usage in the frontend.
+This package parses your <a href="https://laravel.com/docs/12.x/localization" target="_blank" rel="noopener noreferrer">Laravel translation</a> files into <a href="https://www.i18next.com/" target="_blank" rel="noopener noreferrer">i18next</a>-compatible JSON, converting plural forms and placeholders into a format ready for dynamic translation usage in the frontend.

 ---